How Broken Drains Cause Water Stains

 When you look up at your ceiling or down at your flooring, the last thing you want to see is a water stain.
 When you do, you immediately know you’ve got a problem with a water leak.
 In many cases, the water stain can be traced back to a broken drain.

-In cases such as these, calling a plumber should be one of your top priorities.
+In cases such as these, calling a plumber, such as the Home Rangers, should be one of your top priorities.
 However, along with fixing the drain, you also need to get rid of the water stains.
 If you’re wondering how broken drains cause those unsightly water stains, here are some common reasons.

 Condensation